 Peas in a pod?
 Comparing the U.S. and Danish mortgage finance systems

-Like the United States, Denmark relies heavily on capital markets for funding residential mortgages, and the Danish covered bond market bears a number of similarities to U.S. agency securitization.
-In this paper we describe the key features of the Danish mortgage finance system and compare and contrast it to the U.S. system.
-We also note characteristics of the Danish model that may be of interest as the United States considers further mortgage finance reform.
-In particular, the Danish system includes features that mitigate refinancing frictions during periods of falling home prices, and ...
+Like the United States, Denmark relies heavily on capital markets for funding residential mortgages, and its covered bond market bears a number of similarities to U.S. agency securitization.
+This article describes the key features of the Danish mortgage finance system and compares and contrasts them with those of the U.S. system.
+In addition, it highlights characteristics of the Danish model that may be of interest as the United States considers further mortgage finance reform.
+In particular, the Danish system includes features that mitigate refinancing frictions during periods of falling ...